 Motion capture, or just mocap for short, is the key element of the L.A.
 Noire animation mechanics.
 The game puts a huge emphasis on the process of interrogation of alleged criminals.
 A player should be able to see if a character is telling the truth of lying based on their facial expressions and body language.
 Incredible face animations helped the game stand out from the crowd at the time when other games mostly featured puppet-faced, emotionless characters.

 This is an excellent example of an action game that involves constant gun switching, movements in different directions and solving puzzles of the in-game physical world such as avoiding traps.
 All these things require animations being played one after another without any stitch ever being noticed by the user.
 There are huge combating robots infusing fear with their massiveness that move in a slow, smooth manner.
 And the attention to details is also noticeable in things like the hair fluttering even outside the gaming process.
 Things like that only serve as bonuses for an already great game.

 Yet another good example of the motion capture technology.
 To make the main protagonist come alive, the developers even went as far as creating a casting for dancers to use their movements for Bayonetta’s dancing gun slinging.
 This approach allowed them to recreate the real drive and emotions of real people for their game.

-Creating animation for a video game is a highly laborious job that demands consideration of every aspect of the physical world and its meticulous reproduction.
-Faithfully animated game characters are one of the key aspects that allow players to delve into the fictional world and believe the narrative, forgetting about the laws of the real world for a time being.
+Creating video game animations is a highly laborious job that demands consideration of every aspect of the physical world and its meticulous reproduction.
+Faithfully animated game characters are one of the key aspects that allow players to delve into the fictional world and believe the narrative, forgetting about the laws of the real world for the time being.
 Isn’t this the main purpose people enjoy watching movies and playing video games?
 Pleasant realistic animation creates a world that you want to visit again and again.
-While using novel methods such as castings and the latest technology guarantees the success of an enterprise.
+Using novel methods such as castings and the latest technology guarantees the success of an enterprise.